rodrigolima7/hcq-covid19-research/README.md

 >
 > This should **NOT** be considered, at any point, a complete catalog of all research available.
 This is just a personal effort done on our spare time.
 >
-> The decision to use or not HCQ should come for doctors and specialists and not random people on the internet.
+> The decision to use or not HCQ should come from doctors and specialists and not random people on the internet.
 The objective of this repository is **NOT** to serve as a recomendation or not of use of the medication, but as an easy way to locate and read research on the subject.
 >
 > Also, please, news website links are not research.